-One of more of the moderators will look at your submission.
+One or more of the moderators will look at your submission.
 If

 you have been diligent and have submitted an obvious candidate,

-it will often be approved within a very short time (hours to a day or
+it will often be approved within a very short time (up to a few days),

 There will be submissions where the moderator thinks insufficient

 or incorrect information has been submitted.
 He or she will then

 usually contact the submitter, asking for clarification.
 Do not

 consider this as confrontation or lack of respect; these people